bf-enterprise-solutions/ed.bf/README.md

 This is simply a free-style copy of [the example ed session from Wikipedia](https://en.wikipedia.org/wiki/Ed_(text_editor)#Example).

 Lines starting with `>` are user input.
-Note that bfed doen't do any indication of when to input commands, much like original ed.
+Note that ed.bf doen't do any indication of when to input commands, much like original ed.
 Thus, these `>` were added for clarity and shouldn't be there in the actual session.

-Also note that bfed doesn't yet support comments, neither on the line by themselves nor inline.
+Also note that ed.bf doesn't yet support comments, neither on the line by themselves nor inline.
 Those were added for clarity too.
-Using those can break bfed.
+Using those can break ed.bf.
 Or it won't do anything, who knows :)
 ```
 # bff is used as bf interpreter there, but any other interpreter/compiler should be fine too
-$ bff bfed.bf # run bfed
+$ bff ed.bf # run ed.bf
 > c # input one line
-> bfed is an opinionated UNIX ed re-implementation in Brainfuck.
+> ed.bf is an opinionated UNIX ed re-implementation in Brainfuck.
 >
-bfed is an opinionated UNIX ed re-implementation in Brainfuck.
+ed.bf is an opinionated UNIX ed re-implementation in Brainfuck.
 > c # input another line
 > This is line number two.
 >